 You’ll want to step up to a seven- or eight-wt fly rod for steelhead, salmon and lake-run brown trout.

-ABC River Fishing Report
+Carp River Fishing Report

 Area fly shops, guides and websites that can provide a Carp River fly fishing report and update on current conditions are listed below: